-We came across a new product while at the 2017 ECCU Conference in New Orleans.
+We came across a new product while at the 2017 ECCU Conference, an event held to update resuscitation professionals – CPR instructors, practitioners, medical training program directors, and researchers – as well as SCA survivors and community in New Orleans.
 Today we’re doing a CPR Wrap review.
 This is a great product with a lot of potential.
 Because there’s nothing like it on the market, it’ll be interesting to see what target market will latch onto this product.

 What is the CPR Wrap?